 Figure 5.
 Procedure - Introduction

-If the user clicks next button, he/she will go to Operation subpart.
-Here user is able to play with the visualiser, that is, he/she can now edit the value of each element, add or delete value, play or pause the process, go to next step or previous step.
+If the user clicks the next button, he/she will go to the Operation subpart.
+Here the user is able to play with the visualiser, that is, he/she can now edit the value of each element, add or delete value, play or pause the process, go to next step or previous step.

 Below figure is the second subpart of Procedure, Operation.
 The visualiser, but now editable.
-When the user clicks an element’s value on the top in position [1], he/she will be able to edit the value; when the user clicks an element’s tail at the bottom in position [2], a minus symbol will show and he/she will be able to delete this element.
-If the user put cursor at the very right of the last element, an addition symbol “+” Below this visualiser there is a [3] explanation text, saying what is current step doing.
-[4] is a progress bar of the sorting process; user may drag the dot to move forward and backward.
+When the user clicks an element’s value on the top in position (1), he/she will be able to edit the value; when the user clicks an element’s tail at the bottom in position (2), a minus symbol will show and he/she will be able to delete this element.
+If the user put cursor at the very right of the last element, an addition symbol “+” Below this visualiser there is a (3) explanation text, saying what is current step doing.
+(4) is a progress bar of the sorting process; user may drag the dot to move forward and backward.
 Below buttons are able to move one step backward, play automatically or pause, and move one step forward.